shanejp76/Stock-Forecasting-Tool/docs/AI_ASSISTANT_NOTES.md

 - Only use `adjusted_close` if `close` is unavailable

 ### Code Organization Principles
-- Maintain separation between data logic (snake_case) and presentation (Proper Case)
+- Maintain separation between data logic (snake_case) and presentation (Title Case)
 - Use utility functions for consistent naming conversions
+- Apply Title Case conversion only at the final display step for UI DataFrames and charts
 - Document any deviations from snake_case convention with clear reasoning

 ## Environment Setup Requirements